-The Survivor Moms’ Companion meets the needs of agencies seeking to provide for pregnant women and new moms the highest standards of trauma-informed care, as specified by the Substance Abuse Mental Health Services Administration (SAMHSA).
+The Survivor Moms’ Companion meets the needs of agencies seeking to provide for child bearing people the highest standards of trauma-informed care, as specified by the Substance Abuse Mental Health Services Administration (SAMHSA).
 This groundbreaking program is offered only through an end-user license from Growing Forward Together.

 Because the SMC is an educational program, we refer to the individual one-to-one service providers as "tutors."
 Before signing the commitments below, please note the following:

 - SMC tutors work with survivor moms who are learning about how past trauma can affect pregnancy and parenting.

 - Trauma heals in relationship, so the tutoring role is central.

 - Tutors work by telephone, video-conference, or in person to deliver the three core parts of psychoeducation: new information, skills practice, and emotional support.